alexdoub/GithubPRChecker/README.md

 The project is designed with Dagger 2, RxJava & MVP paradigms.

 ## Current Work In Progress ##
-I'm adding Room to the app for database support.
-TODO
+I just added Room DB so the next step is refactoring and cleaning up

 ## Overview & Notes ##